Banstead War Memorial.

 Husband of Kay Hoslin, of Paddington, London.

-The Royal Air Force began to use airfields in Dumfries & Galloway in Scotland for flying training in the late 1930's.
+The Royal Air Force began to use airfields in Dumfries & Galloway for flying training in the late 1930's.
 During the war several major airfields were home to squadrons tasked with the interception of German aircraft attacking Glasgow.
 Many anti-submarine and air-sea-rescue aircraft were based near the port of Stranraer and further north at the seaplane base in Loch Ryan.

 Galloway, and especially Wigtownshire, was a hive of military activity.
 Airfields sprang up all over the region along with the usual support units such as Air-Sea Rescue, Gunnery and Bombing Ranges.
-The main areas of activity were the sea plane units on Loch Ryan and the Air Observer School at Baldoon, known officially as RAF Wigtown, which is where Louis Hoslin was based at the time of his death.
+The main areas of activity were the sea plane units on Loch Ryan and the Air Observer School at Baldoon, known officially as RAF Wigtown, which is where Louis Hoslin was based.
+Wigtown's role soon became that of a bombing and gunnery school when the war started.
+However the grass airfield was not fully utilised until 1941, when 1 Air Observation School took up residence.

 During the war the number of flying training crashes involving Air-Crew was staggering and the activities at RAF Wigtown were to prove no different.
 At one stage, so many crews and aircraft were lost during one month that the authorities even considered closing down the station at Wigtown.
 On analysis it was discovered that the majority of crashes were caused by inexperienced Czechs & Poles.
 The solution was to insist on greater discipline and within a short period of time the number of crashes fell to an acceptable level.